chuanran/conference_sharing/conference_sharing/2019_nyc_strata_data_conf.md

 ### Everything is connected and the clock is ticking: AI and big ag data for food security (keynote)

-Sara Menker and Nemo Semret Come from  outline the complex and interconnected factors that shape the agriculture industry.
+Sara Menker and Nemo Semret come from  outline the complex and interconnected factors that shape the agriculture industry.